As an upcoming artist, are you seriously seeking and want to get signed by the best music record labels in South Africa?

 Ensure you make correct inquiries on your chosen record labels before applying and signing deals.

-Visit the official website and social media accounts of these record labels and music schools to make enquiries, get latest news and updates.
+Visit the official website and social media accounts of these record labels and music schools to make enquiries, get the latest news and updates.

 Beware of scammers that will parade as managers.